certbot Command: Tutorial & Examples

 certbot will detect your Nginx installation, adjust the server blocks to enable HTTPS, and configure the certificates accordingly.

-Here's a little more complex example that will request a wildcard certificate, that is also valid for all subdomains.
-For this certificate you will have to demonstrate, that you have full control over the complete zone and not only for one subdomain.
-You can easily do that when you add a TXT record to your DNS zone:
+Here's a more complex example that requests a wildcard certificate that is also valid for all subdomains.
+For this certificate, you will have to demonstrate that you have full control over the complete zone and not only for one subdomain.
+You can do this by adding a TXT record to your DNS zone:

 certbot certonly --manual --preferred-challenges=dns -d "*.example.com" -d "example.com"